Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/_index.md

 ## Application owner download

 Application Owner can download instances and data elements using the same endpoints as the end user.
-When done they need to register that the data has been downloaded.

-### Confirm instance completed
+## Confirm instance completed

 The last step for application owner in all processes is to confirm that they consider the case associated with an instance as finished.
 Its purpose is to tell Altinn that the application owner has downloaded all data, finished any internal processing, and if applicable, posted a response.
 The original instance is no longer needed.
 Only the first call to this operation will be registered.
 Consecutive calls are ignored.